jwindle/jwindle.github.io/about.markdown

 permalink: /about/
 ---

-Previously, I was Director of Data Science at [Hi Fidelity Technologies (HFT)](https://www.hifidelitytechnologies.com/), where I helped invent a novel root sensing device, called RootTracker, and build out its data platform.
+Previously, I was Director of Data Science at the pioneering startup [Hi Fidelity Technologies (HFT)](https://www.hifidelitytechnologies.com/), where I helped invent a novel root sensing device, called RootTracker, and build its data platform.
 RootTracker could monitor the root systems' of thousands of plants simultaneously and, for the first time, enabled the optimization of root systems for improved nutrient uptake, stress tolerance, and reduced greenhouse gas emissions.

+Now, I am looking to apply all that I have learned in a new endeavor.
+I am especially interested in an early stage startup or project that is looking to operationalize a data thesis --- from building the data engineering system to the data science pipeline.
+I am also interested in joining a data science team working on a complex, big data problem.

 Below you will find an overview of my skills and work experience.
 You can also find me on